|Percy Driesbach's grave at Eliska.|

 Jan.
 22, 1959 – The Evergreen Courant reported that “one of Conecuh County’s longest periods of service” had ended that week when Ann B. Salter left the office of Conecuh County (Ala.)
 Circuit Clerk, where she’d worked for nearly 15 years.
 Circuit Judge F.W.
 Hare appointed Salter to the office in June 1944 to fill the unexpired term of Margaret Wilson, who had resigned.
 Her husband Leon A. Salter was elected to a six-year term as Circuit Clerk in 1946, and she served as deputy clerk until her husband was called to active duty during the Korean War.
 When his term expired, he was still in Korea, so Ann Salter ran for the office and won without opposition.
 Her term in office ended at midnight on Jan.
 19, 1959.

 Jan.
-22, 1964 - The U.S. Joint Chiefs of Staff informed Defense Secretary Robert McNamara that they “are wholly in favor of executing the covert actions against North Vietnam.”
-President Johnson had recently approved Oplan 34A, provocative operations to be conducted by South Vietnamese forces (supported by the United States) to gather intelligence and conduct sabotage to destabilize the North Vietnamese regime.
-Actual operations would begin in February and involve raids by South Vietnamese commandos operating under American orders against North Vietnamese coastal and island installations.
+22, 1964 - The U.S. Joint Chiefs of Staff informed Defense Secretary Robert McNamara that they “are wholly in favor of executing the covert actions against North Vietnam,” a move that came after President Johnson approved Oplan 34A, provocative operations to be conducted by South Vietnamese forces (supported by the United States) to gather intelligence and conduct sabotage to destabilize the North Vietnamese regime.

 Jan.
 22, 1966 – Mabel Amos of Brooklyn, Ala. qualified to run for Alabama Secretary of State becoming the first Conecuh County woman in many years to seek an office subject to statewide vote.